Have you ever submitted changes to your website only to immediately regret that decision?

 Here are a few of the pros:

-- Can be reproduced either online or offline.
-As a result, you can work on development and design even when offline.
+It can be reproduced either online or offline.
+As a result, you can work on the development and design even when offline.

-- Build better sites and features since you can thoroughly test them before submitting to live.
+Build better sites and features since you can thoroughly test them before submitting them to live.

 And here are some of the cons:

-All in all, hard to justify not to go for it.
+All in all, hard to justify not going for it.

 How to create a staging environment for a WordPress site?